onepersonhere/onepersonhere/README.md

 ## EDUCATION
 ### 2021 - 2025
 ### BACHELOR OF COMPUTING IN COMPUTER SCIENCE WITH HONOURS, NATIONAL UNIVERSITY OF SINGAPORE
-- Specialises in Networking and Distributed Systems
+- Specialisation in Networking and Distributed Systems
-- Specialises in Parallel Computing
+- Specialisation in Parallel Computing
 - Minor in Quantitative Finance
 ### 2020 - 2020
 ### STANFORD CODE IN PLACE